Showing posts with label snakes. Show all posts

 For lunch, we ate leftover hamburgers and hotdogs.

-Ron and Dakota went to Wal-mart.
+Ron and Dakota went to Wal-Mart.
 I gave Ron twenty dollars.
-I said, get two boxes of chocolate pudding, two-gallon of ice cream, some strawberries, a case of doctor pibs, cheese and chips.
+I said, "Get two boxes of chocolate pudding, two gallons of ice cream, some strawberries, a case of doctor pibs, cheese, and chips."

 Later that day, I made two chocolate pies and some cheese dip.